Lon Nol: 1970 coup

 Lon Nol initially refused to countenance Sihanouk being deposed as Head of State; to force his hand, Sirik Matak played him a tape-recorded press conference from Paris, in which Sihanouk blamed them for the unrest and threatened to execute them both on his return to Phnom Penh.
 However, the Prime Minister remained uncertain as to whether to instigate a vote in the National Assembly.
 On the night of 17 March, Sirik Matak, accompanied by three army officers, went to the Prime Minister's residence and compelled a weeping Lon Nol to sign the necessary documents at gunpoint.

 A vote was taken in the National Assembly on 18 March in which Sihanouk was stripped of his power.
-General Lon Nol assumed the powers of the Head of State on an emergency basis.
+Lon Nol assumed the powers of the Head of State on an emergency basis.
 On 28 and 29 March there were large-scale popular demonstrations in favour of Sihanouk in several provincial cities, but Lon Nol's forces suppressed them, causing several hundred deaths.
-The Khmer Republic was formally declared that October, and Sihanouk – who had formed a government-in-exile, the GRUNK, incorporating the Khmer Rouge communists – was condemned to death in absentia.
 In the meantime during the Cambodian Campaign of April 1970, US and South Vietnamese forces entered Cambodian territory in pursuit of North Vietnamese and Viet Cong troops.
+Although they did not initially seek permission from the Cambodian government, Lon Nol subsequently agreed to allow foreign forces to continue operating within his territory.
+In May, Cambodia under Lon Nol and South Vietnam re-established diplomatic relations with each other, which had been interrupted under Sihanouk.
+The Khmer Republic was later declared on October 9, and Sihanouk – who had formed a government-in-exile, the GRUNK, incorporating the Khmer Rouge communists – was condemned to death in absentia.